vikbert/docker-keycloak-sso/README.md

 ```

 ### Urls
-Open the two app on the following URLs
+Open the admin console and the apps on the following URLs
 ```bash
 # Keycloak admin console
 http://localhost:8080/auth